federicosia/PCPC-UNISA-2021/README.md

 ![efficiency weak scaling](images/efficiency.png)

-The ideal efficiency would stay 1, so using only a processor, but with the increase of processors the efficiency start declaining because more data needs to be communicated between nodes, also another factor is the bandwidth of the communication network.
+The ideal efficiency would remain 1, so using only a processor, but with the increase of processors the efficiency start to decline because more data needs to be communicated between nodes, plus another factor is the bandwidth of the communication network, latency and MPI overhead.